scoconno/scoconno.github.io/Teaching/Mind/Consciousness/index.md

 ![First vs. Second](second.jpg)

 First order mental states:
-: States that are not about the mind, including states are about the external world, e.g., seeing a tree, hearing music, etc.
+: States that are not about the mind, including states that are about the external world, e.g., seeing a tree, hearing music, etc.

 Second order mental states:
 : States that are about first order mental states, e.g., our awareness of our sight of the tree.